hauff/pr2_grasp/README.md

 ## Troubleshooting

 * Compiler error "Undefined reference to 'pcl::search::KdTree<pcl::PointXYZRGB>::KdTree(bool)'".
     Your PCL version doesn't match the one shipped with ROS.
-Solution: See [step 2](#Compile).
+Solution: see [step 2](#Compile).